 Welcome to the home of the Unzipped: The Business of Sex® podcast.
 The show, hosted by adult entertainment attorney, Maxine Lynn, features fascinating discussions with some of the biggest players in the pleasure products, porn, and condom industries about the current realities and exciting future ahead.
 It is an exploration of the intersections of sex, tech, and business.

-Today, the sex-toy industry is exploding with new and advanced technologies.
-Appropriately, it’s now being called “Sex Tech,” short for “Sex Technology”.
-Teledildonics devices allow remote control of dildos, as well as remote sex among partners.
-Sensors allow sex devices to learn about the user’s body and its responses, and adjust settings automatically.
-And ultra-realistic life-like sex dolls and robots incorporating artificial intelligence are just around the corner.
+Today, the sex toy industry is exploding with new and advanced technologies.
+Appropriately, it’s now being called “Sex Tech,” short for “Sex Technology.”
+Sex Tech has brought us teledildonics, which allow remote control of dildos as well as remote sex among partners.
+Sensors allow sex devices to learn about a user’s body, and its responses, and to adjust settings like vibration intensity automatically.
+And, ultra-life like sex dolls and robots enhanced with artificial intelligence are just around the corner.

 ABOUT THE HOST

 © 2016 - 2018 Unzipped Media, Inc. All rights reserved.